-The Presiding Member will cause the Affirmation of Civic Duty and Responsibility to be read aloud by a Councillor.
+The Presiding Member invited Cr Wolff to read aloud the Affirmation of Civic Duty and Responsibility on behalf of Councillors and Officers.
+Cr Wolff read aloud the affirmation.

 Affirmation of Civic Duty and Responsibility

 I make this affirmation in good faith and declare that I will duly, faithfully, honestly, and with integrity fulfil the duties of my office for all the people in the City of Belmont according to the best of my judgement and ability.
 I will observe the City's Code of Conduct and Standing Orders to ensure efficient, effective and orderly decision making within this forum.